maolro/raldamain/en/rules/ranks/Combat/fortitud.md

 <u>Resist Death:</u> Once per combat when an attack reduces you to negative HP or causes instant death you may revive to 1 HP.
 This ability cannot be used against coup de grace or if your vitality is equal to 0.

-<u>Superior Constitution:</u> You gain resistance against [poisons](../poisons_diseases.md#poisons), [diseases](../poisons_diseases.md#diseases) and toxic gases equal to your CON- 2 stat.
+<u>Superior Constitution:</u> You gain resistance against [poisons](../poisons_diseases.md#poisons), [diseases](../poisons_diseases.md#diseases), stunning and toxic gases equal to your Constitution stat - 2.
 The resistance granted by this ability also works against supernatural poisons and diseases.

 ## Rank III